As steals the morn upon the night

 From the inside, the journey has sometimes seemed long.
 But one thing the length of that journey has not been is atypical for the founding of institutions of higher education.
 Building takes time.

-Late in 2020, we turned an important corner: we were honored and thrilled to be awarded degree-granting powers by the State of Georgia and authorised for operation.
-This made Ralston a real College at last.
-With the imminent launch of our first degree programme, and the rapid expansion of offerings for all ages and backgrounds, both in person and remotely online, we can now welcome anyone and everyone to join us—and to support us if they feel so moved, as we together seek to renew the conditions of a free and flourishing human culture.
-This college was born of love and shared vision by a diffuse and diverse yet united set of people.
-The beginning was simple, certainly humble, but the scale of the endeavour, the spiritual ambition, is great.
+Late in 2020, we turned an important corner when we were awarded degree-granting powers by the State of Georgia and authorized for operation.
+The College launched its first degree program, our MA in the Humanities in 2022.
+We welcome anyone and everyone to join us—and to support us if they feel so moved, as we seek to renew the conditions of a free and flourishing human culture.

 “All we have to decide is what to do with the time that is given us.”